Nolu-M/Notes-code/README.md

 - Processes = list
 - processes can contain multiple threads
 - threads share the same space in memory

+- start(): starts a process
+- join(): stop execution of current program until process is completed

 ## Day 5:
 ### Opening, Reading and Writing